Corner House - National Deaf CAMHS

 Young people who use our services get an assessment of their mental health needs and a plan of the care and support they will receive.
 You will will also have one named person who co-ordinates your care and support.
 This person will be called either a named professional or, if your needs are more complex, a care co-ordinator.
 This person will be your main point of contact and you can speak to them about how your treatment and support are going.

-Referrals can be made by a range of services including CAMHS, paediatricians, audiologists, social services, schools, GP's and national deaf outreach service.
+Referrals can be made by a range of services including CAMHS (Child & Adolescent Mental Health Services), paediatricians, audiologists, social services, schools, GP's and national deaf outreach services.